rehkad/Goobla/docs/api.md

 HEAD /api/blobs/:digest
 ```

 Ensures that the file blob (Binary Large Object) used with create a model exists on the server.
-This checks your Ollama server and not ollama.com.
+This checks your Moogla server and not ollama.com.

 ### Query Parameters